Icterine warbler: Voice

 The song is a fast nasal babbling incorporating mimicry of other species.
 The call is described as teck or tec, tec, tec.

 Distribution and movements

 The icterine warbler has the most northerly and widespread distribution of the four Hippolais species; its breeding range extends from northern France and Norway through most of northern and eastern Europe, south as far as the northern Balkans mountains and Crimea mountains eastwards in a narrowing band to the River Ob.
 It has bred in Scotland recently but it is normally a passage migrant in Great Britain and Ireland.
+There is a 2022 record of the Icterine warbler from Gambell, Alaska, and it was also documented in the state the following year.

 It is a migratory species and the entire population winters in sub-Saharan Africa, mainly south of the equator.
 It begins its southward migration from late July, peaking in early August and then returns to the breeding range in late May.

 Biology

 The icterine warbler is mainly insectivorous but will feed on fruit in late summer.
 It forages among the foliage taking insects either on the leaves or fluttering, and it will flycatch.
 In general it is clumsier than the smaller but superficially similar Phylloscopus warblers.
 Rather solitary, it is territorial on both the breeding and wintering grounds.
 Four to six eggs are laid in a nest in a tree or a bush.